Ant-Brain/EfficientWord-Net/README.md

 Here's the corrected version of the README.md file with improved grammar and formatting:

+## Want the same in C++ have a look at the following gist

+@Stypox has provided a gist with which one can perform inference for the same in C++ <https://gist.github.com/Stypox/2bf47017ea5361776d9c096e886e0540>

 ## Change notes from v1.0.2 to v1.0.3

 - Pivoted to more cross platform friendly dependencies